 I’ll add 2021 details as I come across them.

 For now, it looks like Aziz Shokhakimov will conduct.

 2021 dates and tickets

-The 2020 concert takes place on the evening of Saturday, May 30.
-I’m not sure of the time yet (it was 8.30pm the previous year, but looks to be 7pm in 2020).
+The 2021 concert takes place on the evening of Friday, June 25th.
+I’m not sure of the time yet (possibly 7pm?).

 No ticket is required.
 However, the central courtyard of the MQ has a limited capacity, so go early if you want a decent view.